Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Tips and Tools

-Cases of monkeypox are increasing in Canada.
-While public health officials say monkeypox poses little threat to the general population, employers and workers should be aware about how this virus can spread.
+Cases of mpox (monkeypox) are increasing in Canada.
+While public health officials say mpox poses little threat to the general population, employers and workers should be aware about how this virus can spread.

-Monkeypox is a disease caused by a virus in the family Poxviridae, closely related to the smallpox virus.
-According to Health Canada, monkeypox is usually a mild illness with symptoms that include fever, chills, and muscle pain.
+Mpox is a disease caused by a virus in the family Poxviridae, closely related to the smallpox virus.
+According to Health Canada, mpox is usually a mild illness with symptoms that include fever, chills, and muscle pain.
 It can evolve into skin rashes and lesions that can last for up to a month.
 Most people recover without treatment after a few weeks.

 A person is considered contagious when the first symptoms appear until the scabs have fallen off on their own and the skin has healed.